ISAITB/docs-tdl/source/handlers/index.rst

 DelayProcessor
 ++++++++++++++

 Used to pause a test session for a given duration.
-The following operations are supported:
+The following operation is supported:

 .. csv-table::
     :header: "Operation", "Description", "Input(s)", "Output(s)"